WreckNoFear/valorant-piano-midi/README.md

 * Computer keys (X, TAB, G, C, M) were binded to the additional side buttons on the Logitech G503 Hero mouse.
 * There is no run file for this program, so run it using a code editor or terminal/command prompt window as explained below

-# Run the program [Method 1]
+# Run the program [Method 1 - Built-in terminal/command prompt]
 **Ensure that the latest version of `Python 3` is installed and a MIDI piano is connected via a MIDI to USB adapter.**

-1. Download all files from GitHub in ZIP file format
+**1.** Download all files from GitHub in ZIP file format
 <img width="402" alt="Screenshot 2023-03-11 at 2 38 42 pm" src="https://user-images.githubusercontent.com/69378029/224462972-4b2ca7d9-8233-4c4e-8271-51ff684580a4.png">

 **2.** Unzip the downloaded file